Do we need to be Mennonite to participate?

-It costs $40 per child to register each year.
-You can register your child online here.
+It costs $35 per child to register and you can do it online.
 Because this includes the choral costs as well as the expenses for the Saturday lunch and using the campus recreation center, the registration fee is a fraction of the actual per-singer cost of the festival.
 For this reason we charge the same amount per child even if from the same family.
 Contact any one of the committee members in the Contacts tab above if sending an additional child or children in your family is prohibitive.
 We’ll reduce the fees.
 Confidentiality will be observed.

 What does my child need to wear?

 For the concert on Sunday afternoon, each child needs to wear a white shirt or blouse and solid black or navy blue slacks or skirt (skirts should be at the knee or longer).
 We ask that there be no high heeled shoes for the girls and that the boys wear black or dark shoes.
 For Saturday practice, the children should wear comfortable casual clothes and shoes.

 Where do most of the children come from?

 The largest group comes from northern Indiana, but each year a significant and growing number of the singers hail from Illinois, Ohio, Michigan, and more distant parts of Indiana.
 A group from Lombard, Illinois, travels 130 miles to be at the festival, and a group from Pigeon, Michigan, drive 4-and-a-half hours (270 miles).
 Close to 50 different congregations and organizations are represented by the singers.

 What about lodging if we are from out of state or not from the area?

 Your child will be provided with a healthy lunch and snacks during the practice day on Saturday (Included in the registration fee).
 Make a note on your registration if your child has any food allergies the staff needs to be aware of.